-You will receive an annual vitality budget of 2.5 days.
+Starting 1 January 2024, you will receive an annual vitality budget of 3.5 days.
 If you have a part-time employment contract, you will receive a proportional vitality budget.
-As from 1 January 2024, the number of days will be increased to 3.5 days per year.

 This arrangement applies to employees employed on or after 1 January 2019.